 - When you can, add as much information about your business: business name, category, phone number address, cuisine type, hours of operation, etc.

 - Always make sure that your listing contains information that is complete, correct, and up-to-date.
-Each site will have options for editing your listing in cases you made operational changes or moved to a new address.
+Each site will have options for editing your listing in case you made operational changes or moved to a new address.

-- Don’t forget to add your menu information!
+- Don’t forget to add your menu information.
 Hungry users would love to see what kind of specials you serve up.